 - All exams MUST be taken under MHE Proctorio.
 Any exam taken without MHE proctoring system (Proctorio-Lock down Browser) WILL EARN A ZERO GRADE. - If you arrive more than 10 minutes late to any exam you will be denied taking that exam and will be assigned a zero grade with no make-up. - MAKE-UP EXAM POLICY.
-If you missed an exam you are required to submit a legitimate reason supplemented with the required official documents, otherwise a missed exam will earn a zero grade - The lowest exam score will be dropped and that will count against your missed exam.
-In other words, the first missed exam (lab/lecture) will earn a zero grade and will be dropped as your lowest exam score; missing another exam, without documented legitimate excuses, will result in a zero score and will be part of your final grade computation. - Approved substitute (make up) exams, will be given ONLY DURING THE LAST WEEK OF THE SEMESTER - THERE WILL BE NO Early-Taking of The Final Exam (NO TRAVEL EXCUSE) - MAKE-UP for The Final Exam will only be approved by the Department.
+If you missed an exam you are required to submit an absence approval from the Student Dean Office/Student Conduct Office, which requires legitimate reason supplemented with official documents, otherwise a missed exam does not qualify for make-up and earns a zero grade - In case the lowest exam score is dropped, such exam will count against your missed exam((s).
+In other words, the first missed exam (lab/lecture), as a zero score exam, will be dropped as your lowest exam score; missing another exam without approved excuse will result in a zero score included in your final grade computation. - Approved substitute (make up) exams, will be given ONLY DURING THE LAST WEEK OF THE SEMESTER - NO FINAL EXAM WILL BE GIVEN IN ADVANCE OF ITS SCHEDULED DATE FOR TRAVEL EXCUSES - MAKE-UP for missed Final Exam will only be approved by the Department.